Fully distribution-free center-outward rank tests for multiple-output regression and MANOVA

-Now, choosing a fully specified reference ${\rm P}^{\boldsymbol\varepsilon}_0$ may be embarrassing---this means, for instance, a skew-$t$ distribution with specified degrees of freedom, shape matrix, and skewness parameter (without loss of generality, location can be taken as~$\bf 0$), a multinormal or elliptical distribution with specified radial density and specified (up to a positive global factor) covariance (again, the mean can be taken as~$\bf 0$), ...
-Fortunately, a full specification of ${\rm P}^{\boldsymbol\varepsilon}_0$ can be relaxed to the specification of a parametric family with parameter $\boldsymbol\vartheta$, say, such as the family~${\cal P}_{\text{ \rm skew\! {\it t}}}$ of all skew-$t$ distributions with location $\bf 0$ (parameters: a shape matrix and a $d$-tuple of skewness parameters) or the family~${\cal P}_{\mathfrak f}^{\text{ {\rm ell}}}$ of all elliptical distributions~\eqref{ellf} with radial density $\mathfrak f$ (parameter: a scatter matrix).
-The unspecified parameter $\boldsymbol\vartheta$ of ${\rm P}^{\boldsymbol\varepsilon}_0$ indeed can be replaced, in the numerical evaluation of ${\bf F}^{\boldsymbol\varepsilon}_{0;\pms} $, with consistent estimated values provided that the estimator $\hat{\boldsymbol\vartheta}$ are measurable with respect to the {\it order statistic}\footnote{The order statistic of the $n$-tuple ${\bf Z}_1,\ldots,{\bf Z}_n$ of $d$-dimensional ($d>1$) random vectors can be defined as any reorde\-ring~${\bf Z}_{(1)},\ldots,{\bf Z}_{(n)}$ generating the $\sigma$-field of permutation-invariant Borel sets of~$\sigma\big({\bf Z}_1,\ldots,{\bf Z}_n\big)$; for instance, the one resulting from ordering the observations ${\bf Z}_i$ from smallest to largest first component.} of the residuals ${\bf Z}\n_i\!$.
+Now, choosing a fully specified reference ${\rm P}^{\boldsymbol\varepsilon}_0$ may be embarrassing---this means, for instance, a skew-$t$ distribution with specified degrees of freedom, shape matrix, and skewness parameter (without loss of generality, location can be taken as~$\bf 0$), a multinormal or elliptical distribution with specified radial density and specified (up to a positive global factor) covariance (again, the mean can be taken as~$\bf 0$), {or any other multivariate distribution with fully specified parameters.} Fortunately, a full specification of ${\rm P}^{\boldsymbol\varepsilon}_0$ can be relaxed to the specification of a parametric family with parameter~$\boldsymbol\vartheta$, say, such as the family~${\cal P}_{\text{ \rm skew\! {\it t}}}$ of all skew-$t$ distributions with location $\bf 0$ (parameters: a shape matrix and a~$d$-tuple of skewness parameters) or the family~${\cal P}_{\mathfrak f}^{\text{ {\rm ell}}}$ of all elliptical distributions~\eqref{ellf} with radial density~$\mathfrak f$ (parameter: a scatter matrix).
+The unspecified parameter~$\boldsymbol\vartheta$ of ${\rm P}^{\boldsymbol\varepsilon}_0$ indeed can be replaced, in the numerical evaluation of ${\bf F}^{\boldsymbol\varepsilon}_{0;\pms} $, with consistent estimated values provided that the estimator $\hat{\boldsymbol\vartheta}$ is measurable with respect to the {\it order statistic}\footnote{The order statistic of the $n$-tuple ${\bf Z}_1,\ldots,{\bf Z}_n$ of $d$-dimensional ($d>1$) random vectors can be defined as any reorde\-ring~${\bf Z}_{(1)},\ldots,{\bf Z}_{(n)}$ generating the $\sigma$-field of permutation-invariant Borel sets of~$\sigma\big({\bf Z}_1,\ldots,{\bf Z}_n\big)$; for instance, the one resulting from ordering the observations ${\bf Z}_i$ from smallest to largest first component.} of the residuals~${\bf Z}\n_i\!$.